OmarMaged3679/Banker-s-Algorithm/README.md

 ## Usage

- 1. - You start first by filling in the data for the Number of Processes and Number of Resources:
+ 1. -Begin by entering the values for the **Number of Processes** and **Number of Resources** fields:

     ![Main GUI](/images/image2.png "Main GUI")

- 2. - Click the Generate Input Fields to fill the tables with input fields.
-If you want to load an example, press the Load Example button to fill in the tables with data:
+ 2. To set up the tables with input fields, follow these steps:
+       - Click the **Generate Input Fields** button.
+This will create tables where you can enter your own data.

+       Alternatively, you can load an example by:
+       - Clicking the **Load Example** button.
+This will automatically fill the tables with pre-defined data, providing a ready-to-use example.

     ![Main GUI](/images/image3.png "Main GUI")

- 3. - After filling in the Total Resources, Current Allocation, and Maximum Need tables press the Calculate Avaialbe button to calulate and fill in the Avaiable Resources:
+ 3. - After filling in the **Total Resources**, **Current Allocation**, and **Maximum Need** tables, click the **Calculate Available** button to calculate and populate the 'Available Resources' table:

     ![Main GUI](/images/image4.png "Main GUI")

- 4. - Press the Calculate Need button to calculate the Remaining Need matrix:
+ 4. - Click the **Calculate Need** button to calculate and display the **Remaining Need** table:

     ![Main GUI](/images/image5.png "Main GUI")

+ 5. - To request resources for a process, follow these steps:
- 5. - Choose the Process that you want to request the Resources for, then input the amount of resources you want to request in the table.
-After that press the Request Resources button:
+        a.
+Select the process for which you want to request resources from the table.<br />
+        b.
+Enter the amount of resources you wish to request for the selected process in the corresponding table cell.<br />
+        c.
+Click the **Request Resources** button to initiate the resource request.<br />

     ![Main GUI](/images/image6.png "Main GUI")

- 6. - A new window will appear with the newly updated tables.
-Press the Check Request button to check if the sequence is safe:
+ 6. - After clicking the 'Request Resources' button, a new window will open, displaying the updated tables.
+To verify the safety of the resource allocation sequence, click the **Check Request** button:

     ![Results GUI](/images/image7.png "Main GUI")

- 7. - If the Sequence is safe, then a message will appear with the safe sequence:
+ 7. - If the sequence is determined to be safe, a message will appear displaying the safe sequence:

     ![Results GUI](/images/image8.png "Main GUI")